-How do you see high-performance NAS technology changing, and how do you expect these changes to affect client demand into the future?
+How do you see high-performance NAS technology changing, and how do you expect these changes to affect client demand

 High-performance NAS typically breaks down into two general types of solutions.
 One is a clustered, file system-based NAS where the client might use lower-cost infrastructure hardware and then offset it with advanced manageability or advanced file system features to bring down costs.
 The other type is hardware-based, ASIC-driven technology.
 Each has its own pros and cons and challenges, but I'm seeing the technologies used for low-end high-performance NAS merging with the hardware-based approaches -- such as Blue Arc NAS hardware with a Red Hat Global File System (formerly Sistina Software).
 If that convergence continues, we'll see massive changes in NAS technology.